Created by Andersen Gabrych

 He’s living with his secretary, the long-suffering but sympathetic Loretta Valentine, who’s loyal to a fault, despite Frank’s often loutish and at times abusive behaviour.
 But even Loretta’s great big heart isn’t enough when a Frank, pushed by Loretta, agrees to search for a runaway girl.

-Gabrych's labyrinth but never gratuitous plot twists and turns as the big brute plows his way through San Francisco's sordid underbelly and a deliciously rich cast of characters: Lady Tze, a sexy shipping Hong Kong heiress (and smuggler); Dr. Eliza Grey, a psychiatrist obsessed with studying human sexual desire; The Colonel, a powerful and pious millionaire with his fingers in far too many pies, trying to buy a stairway to heaven; Bone, his massive bodyguard and manservant; a creepy preacher running the Blood of the Lamb Ministry, a shelter for street kids and runaways; his assistant Gregory, a knife-wielding gunsel and assorted whores, junkies, corrupt cops, a missing daughter or two and more people with sexual hang ups than you can, uh, shake a stick at.
+Gabrych’s labyrinth but never gratuitous plot twists and turns as the big brute plows his way like through San Francisco’s sordid underbelly, Mike Hammer in overdrive, runnung up against a deliciously rich cast of characters: Lady Tze, a sexy shipping Hong Kong heiress (and smuggler); Dr. Eliza Grey, a psychiatrist obsessed with studying human sexual desire; The Colonel, a powerful and pious millionaire with his fingers in far too many pies, trying to buy a stairway to heaven; Bone, his massive bodyguard and manservant; a creepy preacher running the Blood of the Lamb Ministry, a shelter for street kids and runaways; his assistant Gregory, a knife-wielding gunsel and assorted whores, junkies, corrupt cops, a missing daughter or two and more people with sexual hang ups than you can, uh, shake a stick at.

 Plus a “Frisco Ripper” who’s “running around gutting prosties” tossed in for good measure.

 Pretty bleak, huh?
 And the artwork more than holds up its end.
-Brad Rader's deliberately crude black-and-white art definitely deserves mention.
-His thick, bold lines, heavy enough at times to suggest woodcuts, recall not just the Kirby/Simon artwork of the era but even German Expressionism, and his decidedly non-pretty characters suggest an oppressively bleak, claustrophobic world of violence and ugliness driven by lust and greed -- a perfect match for Gabrych's narrative.
-And the distressed typewriter typeface used for Frank's occasional wry, bitter first person narration, contributing to the dark, damaged mood, is an apt touch.
+Brad Rader’s deliberately crude, almost-thuggish black-and-white art definitely deserves mention.
+His thick, bold lines, heavy enough at times to suggest woodcuts, recall not just the Kirby/Simon artwork of the era but alson German Expressionism, and his decidedly non-pretty characters suggest an oppressively bleak, claustrophobic world of violence and ugliness driven by lust and greed — a perfect match for Gabrych’s narrative.
+And the distressed typewriter typeface used for Frank’s occasional wry, bitter first person narration, contributing to the dark, damaged mood, is an apt touch.

-It's definitely a wallow, with all the expected tropes you've come to expect of the genre... in spades: racist, misanthropic and homophobic slurs, the flippant wisecracks, some pretty graphic sex and violence, and more than a few plot twists -- some which you will have seen coming forever and some that'll have you frantically flipping pages backwards.
+It’s definitely a wallow, with all the expected tropes you’ve come to expect of the genre… in spades.
+There are racist, misanthropic and homophobic slurs aplenty, plus flippant wisecracks, some pretty graphic sex and violence, and more than a few plot twists — some which you will have seen coming forever, and some that’ll have you frantically flipping pages backwards.

 But Gabrych plays fair throughout.
 His real courage as a writer, though, comes through at the end.
 This is noir, all right, but noir that’s miles ahead of the narrowly defined fanboy fantasies that pass for it these days in film and literature.
 He offers up the kind of ending that, at least in NoirLand, dare not speak its name.